b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 Staying on the topic of overrides, it can also happen that packages need one or more of their attributes to be overridden.
-This is already much more complex than the recipes from before, because the error messages that may hint at overrides being needed are much more cryptic.
+This is already much more complex than the recipes from before, because the error messages that may hint at which attributes to override can be much more cryptic.
 For example, here's the build log of `{xslt}`:

 ```
 Running phase: unpackPhase